Home » Paris Resource Guide » Planning Your Visit » Paris Tourism Offices

 Heather’s Rant

-• They aren’t allowed to recommend anything or have an opinion.
+• I have been told by their staff (when they were still physically present) that they aren’t allowed to recommend anything or have an opinion.
 If you want advice on a hotel or a restaurant, they simply give you a list of all of them.
 I realize this is to be “impartial”, but it’s not very useful for travelers looking for more than a glorified Yellow Pages.
+People don’t need more information, they need discernment (or at a minimum, an explanation of the differences so they can decide for themselves).

 • Finally, I don’t know what they study in tourism school these days, but the people working at the Paris Tourism Office just don’t seem very knowledgeable about Paris unless you want to buy a ticket to something.
 Once I called to ask which Paris bars serve Absinthe, and the person on the phone didn’t even know that the liquor was legalized in France since 1988.
 “So I guess you don’t know about those bars, then?”